 Pastor Jablonski insists that I not speak to anybody - not a request, but a demand.
 Totally communistic, with thinly-veiled threats - "I will deal harshly," and demands that I not exercise my right of free speech.
-A little Hitler!
 If he was teaching truth, then he would have the confidence in it that it could withstand, and prevail over false teaching.
-Pastor Jablonski doesn't know Christ.
 Christ says in Romans 12:19 -"Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord."

-It's amazing that this supposed Christian pastor has been studying the PDC for 15 years without discerning its heresy.
+It's amazing that this Christian pastor has been studying the PDC for 15 years without discerning its heresy.
 The last thing that is perhaps most telling is that he is insisting that I not speak to anybody in "our body."
 The church is Christ's, not his.
-The arrogance is amazing, and the fact that he can never dispute any of my findings with the Word of God, but just resorts to threats proves that he does not know God.
-His so-called "power" comes from Satan, not from God.

 Kurt Gebhards' resume in online.
 The cover letter dated June 2009 was written by Bill Molinari.
 It's a letter recommending Gebhards to his Harvest Bible fellowship affiliate in North Carolina, Hickory Chapel.
 In this letter Mr. Molinari describes Gebhards as having a "godly character" and as being "a passionate theologian."